 Are you ready to change how you’ve been running your business?
 Do you want to find the path to success that’s truly right for you?
 Would you like to break through the barriers that hold you back from thriving?
 Working with me as your coach can help you and your business evolve and prosper.

 Please note: I am no longer accepting new business coaching clients, but I am always happy to work with past clients who wish to schedule occasional sessions.
 Past clients, please view my current rates, and contact me to schedule. if you aren’t a former client, please view my workshops and events schedule to find other ways we can work together, or consider working with my Get Clients Now! business partner Kristine Carey.

 I help entrepreneurs build true-to-life businesses.
-I believe you have it within you to create a thriving, fulfilling enterprise that makes the best use of your gifts, honors your values, and achieves your life purpose.
+I believe you have it within you to create a thriving, fulfilling enterprise that makes the best use of your gifts, honors your values, and helps to achieve your life purpose.
 There is a path that’s right for you, and we can find it.
 There is a way of doing business that will fulfill your vision, and we can design it.
 Whatever may be stopping you from creating the business you dream of, we can overcome it, together.

-My clients are small business owners, solo entrepreneurs, and independent professionals.
-I particularly enjoy working with entrepreneurs pursuing a path of right livelihood or social entrepreneurship.
+My clients are small business owners, solo entrepreneurs, and self-employed professionals.
+I particularly enjoy working with entrepreneurs pursuing a path of right livelihood* or social entrepreneurship*.
 I serve as a thinking partner, assisting my clients to strategize, grow, troubleshoot, overcome obstacles, discover the right path, and stay true to their vision.
 My approach is a blend of business coaching with mentoring and practical advice.

 Here’s what I help my clients do:

 - Get clear about your vision and what you want to accomplish

 - Design a sustainable business model in line with your life purpose

 - Solve problems, eliminate obstacles, and avoid pitfalls